Grace Banu: Activism and advocacy

 Banu is the founder and director of Trans Rights Now Collective which centers on the Dalit caste, Bahujan political party, and Adivasi population.
 She has started several online campaigns, and voiced concerns and questions on the death of a fellow trans woman, who burned to death in Chennai.

 Banu organized protests and began a legal process to give transgender people the opportunity to participate in Tamil Nadu Public Service Commission (TNPSC) recruitment exams.
 In 2013, a court order opened the TNPSC exams to transgender people.

 Banu has been critical of the 2019 Transgender Persons' (Protection of Rights) Bill.

 Banu was the first recipient of the 'Best Third Gender' award.
 This was awarded by the Tamil Nadu government and organized by the Social Welfare and Women Empowerment Department.
 The award is intended to recognize transgender people for their contributions to society.
 Banu requested it to be called the "Best transgender" award.

 Banu worked on helping the transgender population during the pandemic.
 She identified problems with transgender people's ability to receive a ration card.
 Banu started two online fundraising campaigns during the COVID-19 pandemic to provide food assistance to trans people, including one intended for performers and folk artistes.

 In 2021 Grace Banu's group, the Trans Rights Now Collective, advocated for horizontal reservation for transgender persons based on their caste rather than putting all the transgender people in the "OBC" or "Other Backward Classes" category.

 Banu self-published her first book, Talks Of Grace Banu, in 2019.
 She and her group, the Trans Rights Now Collective, started The Queer Publishing House.

 Banu believes that ultimately reservation, dedicated places for members of different groups, is key to the uplift of transgender people.
 "No amount of temporary governmental and non-governmental schemes can have the transgenerational impact that reservations can have.
 Reservations are the only way," she says. she has been advocating for Dalit and transgender rights, demanding along with other transgender people for reservation based on gender identity as well as caste.

 Banu insists that the intersectionality of these oppressions matter.
 She believes that Dalits can be transphobic and that the transgender community replicates structures of caste privilege.
 She says that upper-caste transgender people bring Brahminism into transgender cultural, community and organizing spaces.
 Despite being pressed, upper-caste transgender women dominate all the positions of leadership, call the shots and define the needs for the whole community."
 Denying caste in the transgender community is like "hiding a whole pumpkin in a plate of rice," she says.

+In 2022, Banu became the first trans person from India to be shortlisted for a global summit in Australia on behalf of the Australia India Youth Dialogue (AIYD).